NomicFoundation/hardhat/docs/hardhat-network/guides/mainnet-forking.md

 ## Using a custom hardfork history

-By default, if you're forking a well-known network, Hardhat Network will automatically choose the right hardfork for the execution your EVM code, based on known histories of public networks.
+By default, if you're forking a well-known network, Hardhat Network will automatically choose the right hardfork for the execution of your EVM code, based on known histories of public networks.
 If you're using a different network, you can configure Hardhat Network to know what hardforks to apply to which blocks.

 For example, to configure a hardfork activation history for a network with `networkId` 99: